Pharaoh: Khepresh

 Also called the blue crown, the Khepresh crown has been depicted in art since the New Kingdom.
 It is often depicted being worn in battle, but it was also frequently worn during ceremonies.
 It used to be called a war crown by many, but modern historians refrain from defining it thus.

 Physical evidence

 Egyptologist Bob Brier has noted that despite their widespread depiction in royal portraits, no ancient Egyptian crown has ever been discovered.
 The tomb of Tutankhamun that was discovered largely intact, contained such royal regalia as a crook and flail, but no crown was found among his funerary equipment.
-Diadems have been discovered.
+However, Diadems have been discovered.
 It is presumed that crowns would have been believed to have magical properties and were used in rituals.
 Brier's speculation is that crowns were religious or state items, so a dead king likely could not retain a crown as a personal possession.
 The crowns may have been passed along to the successor, much as the crowns of modern monarchies.